Gram to Kati (India) Converter

 The Kati, like the Tola and Masha, has roots in ancient Indian systems of measurement, likely derived from the weight of specific seeds (like the Ratti).
 Its usage was prominent across the Indian subcontinent for centuries, particularly during the Mughal era and the British Raj, serving as a standard weight for precious metals like gold and silver, as well as other valuable commodities.
 Regional variations in its exact mass sometimes occurred.
 With the official metrication of India in the mid-20th century, the Kati, along with other traditional units, gradually fell out of common usage in official trade, though its legacy persists.

-Common Uses for grams and kati
+Common Uses and Applications: grams vs kati

 Explore the typical applications for both Gram (metric) and Kati (India) (imperial/US) to understand their common contexts.